fagomez87/qa-auto-challenge-prj/README.md

 - To stop containers you can run `docker-compose stop`.

 Note that currently data such as users and stock will not persist after the containers are stopped.

+## How to run Cypress tests
+- First, you need to start the containers as described above
+- Then, you can run the tests with the following command: `npx cypress open`
+- Then, you can select the browser you want to use and run the tests.
+- If you want to run the tests in headless mode, you can use the following command:
+`npm run cy:test`
+- This will run the tests in headless mode

+## How to run API tests
+- First, you need to start the containers as described above
+- Then, you can run the tests with the following command: `npm run api:test`